Randal Pham, MD, MS, FACS

 If glare and cloudy vision are affecting your normal activities, you may need cataract surgery with Randal Pham, MD, MS, FACS in San Jose, California.
 Cataract surgery improves your vision so you can resume night driving and other activities affected by poor eyesight.
+Dr. Pham is the first surgeon in the U.S. to implant the PanOptix trifocal intraocular lens, the first advanced lens available in the U.S. that enhance your vision for clear, complete focus at distance, intermediate and near vision without blurry zones.
+You will experience brighter, vivid colors and permanently reduce your need to wear glasses.
 Find out if cataract surgery is an option for you by calling the practice or scheduling a consultation online.

 A cataract causes your lens to become cloudy, affecting your vision and increasing the glare from lights.
 Surgery treats cataracts by replacing your lens with an artificial lens.
 Cataract surgery is very common and performed on an outpatient basis by an ophthalmologist, like Randal Pham, MD, MS, FACS.